G.I. Joe: Valor vs. Venom: Plot

 Some time after Spy Troops, Cobra sends drones to the local zoo to take DNA from the alpha predators.
 G.I.
 Joe is called in by the zoo's vet, finding a tranquilizer dart left behind.
-Snake-Eyes grants his students Kamakara and Jinx swords for completing their training; though Kamakara's blade refuses to be drawn unless he is in the right mindset.
+Snake Eyes grants his students Kamakara and Jinx swords for completing their training; though Kamakara's blade refuses to be drawn unless he is in the right mindset.
 At the same time the Joe's senior member, General Hawk is captured by Destro and the Baroness.
 At Cobra's arctic base, Doctor Mindbender reveals Cobra Commander's latest scheme: mutate (or "Venomize") humans into animalistic brainwashed troopers.
 But they need a good general; hence Hawk's abduction for the full Venomization process.

 The Joes track down the base, just as Cobra Commander blasts Hawk with a DNA mixture; however it fails, due to the full process being incomplete.
 Cyborg commander of the B.A.T.s, Overkill, uses a device to scrabble Hawk's DNA with the samples, causing him to transform into "Venomous Maximus"; suppressing Hawk's memory.
 The Joes retreat after failing to bring Hawk back to his senses.
 However, Maximus is proving resistant to Cobra Commander's mind control scepter; a side-effect Mindbender warned could happen if too much alpha animal DNA was used.

 Cobra relocates to a missile launching facility recently stolen from the Joe's by Slash and Slice's army of B.A.T.s and Venoms.
 Maximus strikes a partnership with Overkill, promising to reward him with equality and respect when he takes over Cobra.
-The Joes launch an attack to take back the base, having developed an antidote to cure the Venoms; forcing Maximus to mutiny earlier.
+The Joes launch an attack to take back the base, having developed an antidote to cure the Venoms; this forces Maximus to mutiny earlier.
 Mindbender, not wanting the world to devolve under Maximus's animalistic rule, helps the Joes trap him in a magnetic field to assist the antidote in curing him.
 It doesn't work, until Cobra Commander attempts to kill Maximus and Duke with a missile.

 The impact against the magnetic field sends the missile backwards into the base; at the same time curing Hawk.
 To Cobra Commander's exasperation, this starts a loop of missiles backfiring into the base, which buries Overkill and allows Mindbender and the rest of Cobra to escape.
 Captured by the Joes, Cobra Commander attempts to bribe his way out of custody, only to be shot down by the annoyed heroes.